 One, people no longer want to pay to consume your content.
 Two, as a reader, you can see similar content from all over the internet and they are free.
-Three, people will click Close when they see ads covering the content they are consuming.
+Three, people will click x Close when they see ads covering the content they are consuming.
 Four, ad money isn’t reliable anymore as Google and Facebook really dominate the niche.
 Five, news have expiry dates.
 Six, many publications own a huge number of people hence their operational costs are crazy.
 And seven, when you rely on internal team to work on your content they need to stretch their reach further through paid ads via social media and search engines in order to reach new readers which I personally think is not sustainable long-term.

 For Marketing In Asia magazine, our approach to these challenges is by reversing these scenarios towards our advantage through community and op-ed.
 This is our strategy.

-Marketing In Asia started in Malaysia and now we have expanded to Singapore, Bangladesh, Mongolia, Australia, the Philippines, India and some are in the works to be introduced soon – looking forward to it!
+Marketing In Asia started in Malaysia and now we have expanded the readership to Singapore, Bangladesh, Mongolia, Australia, the Philippines, India and some are in the works to be introduced soon – looking forward to it!
 Can you enlighten us how the marketing, branding and communication have impacted the Asian market, Azleen?